-Year by year the ranks of the G.A.R. grew thinner —but until the last old soldier was gone, Decoration Day in a New England town was a moving memorial to “the War”
+Year by year the ranks of the Grand Army of the Republic grew thinner — but until the last old soldier was gone, Decoration Day in a New England town was a moving memorial to “the War”

 The War had been over hardly two decades when I was a boy.
 If one had occasion to refer to it, he called it simply “the War,” for it was the only war we had had within the memory of all but a negligible few.
 School books like John Fiske’s History of the United States called it “the Civil War.”
 Histories for adults called it “the Great Rebellion.”
 To call it “the Rebellion” in a school book would have confused the pupils, who would have found it hard to distinguish, between “Rebellion” and “Revolution.”
 In fact, years later I came upon a student at my university who thought them one and the same war.
 “The War Between the States” hadn’t been coined, and it still sounds odd to nineteenth-century ears.